-Feeling the cold?
-Spring may be around the corner, but right now we’re feeling the winter chills.
-Lucky for us, there are plenty of cosy pubs in Sydney to keep out of the cold.
-Curl up next to a roaring fire with a tipple or two, a hearty meal and a gathering of friends, and winter won’t seem so bad after all.
-Here’s our pick of Sydney’s cosiest pubs with fireplaces, guaranteed to turn up the heat when you're feeling the cold.
+This weekend is set to be a wet one, so if like us you want to curl up indoors out of the cold, these cosy pubs in Sydney will be just the tonic.
+Curl up next to a roaring fire with a tipple or two, a hearty meal and a gathering of friends, and the cold, wet weather won’t seem so bad after all.
+Here’s our pick of Sydney’s cosiest pubs with fireplaces, guaranteed to turn up the heat when you're feeling the chills.

 Although loved by locals and day trippers in the summer months for their winning combo of alfresco dining and waterfront views, Merivale’s The Newport is equally popular in the winter time.
 With a handful of outdoor firepits, you can snack and drink amongst the beautiful scenery without feeling the winter chill.
 If you are looking for an upscale experience indoors, then high-end brasserie Bert’s ̶ also situated on the sprawling grounds – ticks every box for a cosy meal and beverage.